Artificial Intelligence

 The path forward: From searching to prompting

 Twenty years ago, legal professionals had to learn how to use search engines effectively to find case law.
 Today, the challenge is learning how to work alongside AI.
-By moving beyond the search box and mastering the art of the structured prompt, your firm will turn AI from a tool you’re experimenting with into a tool you can’t live without.
+By moving beyond the search box and mastering the art of the structured prompt and agentic AI workflows, your firm will turn AI from a tool you’re experimenting with into a tool you can’t live without.